I bought a cargo van for work, finally. I have needed one for some time. I have too much gear anymore to fit it in my car.

 came from an old 3-phase lab bench type variac; cool but not suitable

 for use on a set.
 I've had the parts for it sitting around on a shelf for the past couple of years.
 I just hadn't found time to work on it until now.

-One of the hardest parts in turning this into a studio-use variac is just finding an enclosure that it will fit.
-Then there is a lot of cutting and drilling, before the variac can be put into the enclosure.
+exceed their rated capacities and last a long time.
+One of the hardest parts of turning this into a studio-use variac is just finding an enclosure that it will fit.
+Then there is cutting and drilling to fit the variac into the enclosure.

 Not having the original insulated shaft for rotating the brush assemble, I substituted an acrylic rod.
 This assemble is energized when the variac is on.

-This "new" 20-amp variac will be a nice addition to my gear.
+This "new" 20-amp variac is a great addition to my gear.
 Now I have 1-7.5 amp variac, 2-10 amp variacs, 2-20 amp variacs, and 1-50 amp variac.